 Over the course of AMP7 we have seen significant benefits from working with our customers to reduce their water consumption through platform-based interactions.
-Our GetWaterFit platform is forecast to influence and support 25,000 customers who we are targeting to have signed up to the platform by the end of the AMP.
+Our GetWaterFit platform is influencing and supporting over 10,000 customers.
 In a trial to explore effective customer messaging, we also recruited 5,000 'dumb' metered customers to an Advizzo service that provided consumption insight and behavioural change nudges to our customers.
 We are learning that engaging intensively with a collective group can continue to drive above average savings to their water use, but the levels of intensity are challenging to maintain.